bonedaddy/flloyd-archiver/README.md

 # archive requests

 if you have data you wanted archived as part of these protests [comment on this github issue](https://github.com/bonedaddy/flloyd-archiver/issues/2)

+# archived data

+For a current list of all archived medium [see this github issue](https://github.com/bonedaddy/flloyd-archiver/issues/1)